 Curcuma longa

-Optimal ranges of biochemical composition of a good pure and chemotyped essential oil of Turmeric:
+Optimal ranges of biochemical composition of a good pure and chemotyped Turmeric essential oil:

 - Beta-Tumerone 15-38%